 Ash delays at Newcastle and Durham Tees Valley airports

-Passengers using airports in the north-east of England are facing continued disruption because of drifting ash from an Icelandic volcanic eruption.
+Passengers using airports in the north-east of England are facing delays and cancellations because of drifting ash from an Icelandic volcanic eruption.

 The Grimsvotn volcano in Vatnajokull National Park began erupting on Saturday.